WormBase/website-genome-browsers/README.md

    c.
 Checkout the staging branch on the gbrowse server.

-5. Transfer the JBrowse build results to the gbrowse.wormbase.org server's staging section:

-   a.
-Use rsync to transfer the JBrowse build directory (from "tools" down)
-    to the gbrowse server, like this: ```rsync -av 10.0.0.172:/home/scain/scain/266_build/jbrowse_build/jbrowse/ .``` It should be done into a temp or versioned directory, like '266_jbrowse'.

-   b.
-Change the 'tools' symlink in /home/ubuntu/staging/jbrowse/ to point
-    at the tools directory just rsync'ed.

-   c.
-Test the JBrowse release in a browser with caching disabled to make
-    sure that the new code and data are used.

-   d.
-Note that most of the time, there is no need to update the jbrowse
-    git repo, but be careful to be sure that's true.
-The only release specific thing that needs to be done is to update the release version in the index.html file, which is easy to do manually.

 Moving from staging to production
 =================================

-Before the move, the pull requests should be made from the build-specific branches into the staging branches ("staging" for GBrowse, "jbrowse-staging" for JBrowse), and those should get pulled into staging with subsequent merges.
+Before the move, the pull requests should be made from the build-specific branches into the staging branches ("staging" for GBrowse, "jbrowse-staging" for JBrowse, protein-staging for protein-schematic), and those should get pulled into staging with subsequent merges.
 See the section above for more on that.
-At some point after that, right before the move to production, there should be pull requests from staging into the production branches ("production" for GBrowse, "jbrowse-production" for JBrowse), and a subsequent merges.
+At some point after that, right before the move to production, there should be pull requests from staging into the production branches ("production" for GBrowse, "jbrowse-production" for JBrowse, "protein-production" for protein-schematic), and subsequent merges.
+Note that functionally speaking, the jbrowse and protein-schematic versions of the production branches don't really get used for anything, as the docker images are built from the release branches, and the staging branches only serve to preserve changes from one release branch to the next.

 To implement the move to production, for GBrowse all that needs to happen is a pull into the production branch checkout that is set up to serve GBrowse and restarting apache.

-***I just realized this won't work as described--the symlinks in the jbrowse directory will point at the staging branch, which could cause dev problems with the following release.
-I'm not sure how I'll handle this.
-One option would be to write a script that would update all of the symlinks.***
-For JBrowse, all that needs to happen is to update the "tools" link in /home/ubuntu/production/jbrowse to point at the appropriate version of the tools directory in /home/ubuntu/staging/jbrowse.
-Note that this means there is always only one copy of the JBrowse data on the server, and it's in the staging directory.
-The only thing that happens for production is to update the tools link.

 Important paths on the server
 =============================